-The Draft 2016-2017 Action Plan is available to the public for review and comment between March 17, 2016 and April 15, 2016.
+The Draft 2016-2017 Action Plan was available to the public for review and comment between March 17, 2016 and April 15, 2016.
 The City published a notice in the San Francisco Chronicle on March 7, March 16 and March 30, 2016 informing the public of the availability of the draft document for review and comment.
-The public has access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
-The document is also posted on the MOHCD and OEWD websites.
-The CCCD, MOHCD and OEWD will hold a public hearing on March 22, 2016 to receive comments on the

-Draft 2016-2017 Action Plan.
-Persons who cannot attend the public hearing or who do not want to speak at the public hearing are encouraged to provide written comments to MOHCD/OEWD.
+The public had access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
+The document was also posted on the MOHCD and OEWD websites.
+The CCCD, MOHCD and OEWD held a public hearing on March 22, 2016 to receive comments on the Draft 2016-2017 Action Plan.
+Persons who could not attend the public hearing or who did not want to speak at the public hearings were encouraged to provide written comments to MOHCD/OEWD.
+No written comments were received by MOHCD/OEWD.
+Notes from the March 22, 2016 public hearing can be found in the Citizen Participation Comments Attachment.